klardotsh/gale/README.md

-Gale's canonical implementation and standard library is released under the [Zero-Clause BSD License](https://tldrlegal.com/license/bsd-0-clause-license), distributed alongside this source in a file called COPYING.
+Gale's canonical implementation and standard library is released under the [Zero-Clause BSD License](https://tldrlegal.com/license/bsd-0-clause-license), distributed alongside this source in a file called `COPYING`, and also found at the top of each source file.

 Further, while not a legally binding mandate, I ask that you have fun with it, build cool stuff with it, don't exploit your fellow humans or the world at